Highly Capable

 Data Survey & Parent Permission

-• Learning & Teaching Department compiles most recent data from the district/state assessments (STAR, Interim assessment, Fountas & Pinnell, evaluations, Smarter Balance Assessment, etc.) to identify students for possible screening as well as data for the Highly Capable Multidisciplinary Selection Committee.
+• Learning & Teaching Department compiles most recent data from the district/state assessments (iReady, Interim assessment, Fountas & Pinnell, evaluations, Smarter Balance Assessment, etc.) to identify students for possible screening as well as data for the Highly Capable Multidisciplinary Placement Committee.

 CogAT Screener

-• The first portion of the Cognitive Abilities Test (CogAT) screener is given to all 2nd and 4th grade students and any referred students in grades K, 1, 3, 5-7.
+• The first portion of the Cognitive Abilities Test (CogAT) screener is given to all 2nd and 4th grade students and any referred students in grades K, 1, 3, 5-7, with the exception of students already identified as HiCap.

 Notification of Screener Results

-• Parents receive notification of the results via ParentSquare and email.
+• Parents receive notification of the results via ParentSquare.

 Permission Needed from 2nd & 4th Grade Families to Continue Testing